On the shape of nucleons at high energies: Fast nucleons in the transverse projection

 where ${\cal R}_0^2 = B_0$.
-The above provision is an exact implementation of the idea that the region of interaction between nucleons determines the actual size of the nucleons.
+In fact, (\ref{s5}) is a realization of the concept that the region of interaction between nucleons must be comparable with their actual sizes.
+Reversing the logic, we can say that with increasing the energy the radii of nucleons increase and, therefore, the RMS impact parameter increases.

-It should be emphasized that ${\cal R}_0$ in our approach differs from ${\cal R}_{\mbox{ v}}$.
-In order to get ${\cal R}_{\mbox{ v}}$, we need to go down the energies up to the nucleon at rest, i.e. to $\sqrt{s}/2 = M$ where $M$ is the nucleon mass.
-The reason for the extrapolation is that (\ref{s5}) is a consequence of the diffusion process which starts from the rest state of the nucleon.
-Formula (\ref{s4}) is inapplicable in this range of energy since at $s < s_0$ the scattering of nucleons occurs in the mode of overlapping their physical sizes, but formula (\ref{s5}) is applicable.
+It should be emphasized that in our approach ${\cal R}_{\mbox{ v}}$ differs from ${\cal R}_0$.
+To get ${\cal R}_{\mbox{ v}}$, we must go down in energy to the nucleon at rest, i.e.~to $\sqrt{s}/2 = M$ where $M$ is the nucleon mass.
+The basis for this extrapolation is that relation (\ref{s5}) is a consequence of the diffusion process which starts from the rest state of the nucleon.
+(In contrast, formula (\ref{s4}) is inapplicable at $s < s_0$, since at these energies nucleons are scattering in the overlap mode of their physical sizes.)
 Taking this into account, we get